MileHacker Logo

 Beyond the main attractions, Kumamoto holds several lesser-known spots that present unique local experiences and quieter moments.

-• Kumamoto Prefectural Office Ginkgo Avenue: A stunning golden tunnel in autumn, free a picture-perfect moment.
+• Kumamoto Prefectural Office Ginkgo Avenue: AN impressive golden tunnel in autumn, free a picture-perfect moment.

-• Kamitori and Shimotori Shopping Arcades: Covered roads for diverse shops, local eateries, and people-watching.
+• Kamitori and Shimotori Shopping Arcades: Covered streets for diverse shops, local eateries, and individuals-watching.

 • Kumamoto Modern Art Museum: Engaging contemporary art exhibitions, located within Tsuruya Department Store.